-Over the next few days, 10% - 20% lapse back into the arrhythmia but this can be reduced when necessary by asking the patient to take an antiarrhythmic drug.
-Many will revert to AF later on, and remember this is not a cure for AF.
+Over the next few days, 10% - 20% lapse back into the arrhythmia but this can be reduced, when necessary, by asking the patient to take an antiarrhythmic drug.

 After the procedure, the patient is awake within a minute or so and, although groggy for a while, quickly regains full consciousness and will be ready to go home after a few hours.
-The ECG is monitored until the patient is fully recovered, a 12-lead ECG is recorded and the patient is then allowed to get up and move around.
+The EKG is monitored until the patient is fully recovered, a 12-lead EKG is recorded and the patient is then allowed to get up and move around.